 AN ACT CONCERNING MEDICAID COVERAGE FOR OVER-THE-COUNTER DRUGS AND PRODUCTS AND REQUIREMENTS FOR MEDICAID BENEFIT CARDS AND NOTICE OF REGULATIONS.

 Be it enacted by the Senate and House of Representatives in General Assembly convened:

 Section 1.
-Subsection (a) of section 19a-36 of the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2005):
+Section 17b-280a of the general statutes is repealed and the following is substituted in lieu thereof (Effective July 1, 2015):